ThirdRealityStudios/GUInness/README.md

 # Donations (via LiteCoin)
-If you maybe have some LiteCoins left and want to send a little donation, you can do so with this wallet address:
+If you maybe have some LiteCoins left and you wouldn't mind to support this project, you can do so with this wallet address:

 MNh6pVYPHW21EtsAEgTfPBAYDXfQKEM2n6